 Data Management and Apps – Winner Suunto

 In the summer of 2020, Suunto transitioned from Movescount to the Suunto app.
-The app will be compatible with the majority of the new Suunto products, with limited capabilities for lower end or older models.
+The app is compatible with the majority of the new Suunto products, with limited capabilities for lower end or older models.

 All watches will have the ability to synchronize and analyze training data, upload photos, videos, and descriptions from your workout, social sharing, send notifications from your phone to your watch, GPS optimization, and sync to sports services and other partners integrated to Suunto app.